The SN 2023ixf Progenitor in M101: I. Infrared Variability: Abstract

 \section{Abstract}

 Observational evidence points to a red supergiant (RSG) progenitor for SN~2023ixf.
 The progenitor candidate has been detected in archival images at wavelengths ($\geq0.6~\mu{\rm m}$) where RSGs typically emit profusely.
 This object is distinctly variable in the infrared (IR).
-We characterize the variability using pre-explosion mid-IR (3.6 and $4.5~\mu{\rm m}$) {\sl Spitzer} and ground-based near-IR ($JHK_{s}$) archival data jointly covering a duration of around 19~yr.
+We characterize the variability using pre-explosion mid-IR (3.6 and $4.5~\mu{\rm m}$) {\sl Spitzer} and ground-based near-IR ($JHK_{s}$) archival data jointly covering 19~yr.
 The IR light curves exhibit significant variability with RMS amplitudes in the range of $0.2\mbox{--}0.4$~mag, increasing with decreasing wavelength.
 From a robust period analysis of the more densely sampled {\sl Spitzer} data, we measure a period of $1091\pm71$~d.
-We demonstrate using Gaussian Process modeling that this periodicity is also present in the near-IR light curves, thus indicating a common physical origin, which is likely pulsational instability also seen in other RSGs.
-We use the period-luminosity relation for RSGs from the literature to derive a value of $M_{K}=-11.58\pm0.12$~mag, corresponding to $\log(L/L_{\odot})$ in the range $5.2\mbox{--}5.5$~dex assuming an M spectral type for the RSG progenitor candidate.
-This gives an independent estimate of its luminosity, unaffected by uncertainties in extinction and distance.
+We demonstrate using Gaussian Process modeling that this periodicity is also present in the near-IR light curves, thus indicating a common physical origin, which is likely pulsational instability.
+We use a period-luminosity relation for RSGs to derive a value of $M_{K}=-11.58\pm0.31$~mag.
+Assuming a late M spectral type, this corresponds to $\log(L/L_{\odot})=5.27\pm0.12$ at $T_{\rm eff}=3200$~K and to $\log(L/L_{\odot})=5.37\pm0.12$ at $T_{\rm eff}=3500$~K. This gives an independent estimate of the progenitor's luminosity, unaffected by uncertainties in extinction and distance.
 Assuming the progenitor candidate underwent enhanced dust-driven mass-loss during the time of these archival observations, and using an empirical period-luminosity-based mass-loss prescription, we obtain a mass-loss rate of around $(2\mbox{--}4)\times10^{-4}~{\rm M}_{\odot}~{\rm yr}^{-1}$.
 Comparing the above luminosity with stellar evolution models, we infer an initial mass for the progenitor candidate of $20\pm4~M_{\odot}$, making this one of the most massive progenitors for a Type II SN detected to-date.

 \keywords{Supernovae: individual (SN 2023ixf) -- Massive stars -- Circumstellar dust -- Variable stars}